-- Risk management program: used to identify the integrity threats throughout the pipelines life cycle, and the risks associated with each threat.
-Appropriate measures are taken to address these risks and reduce them to as low a level as reasonably practicable. - Engineering assessments: evaluate the fitness for service of pipelines when changes to design are made in order to proactively mitigate the risk to process safety. - Failure investigations: establish root cause of any failures and apply the learnings to improve integrity programs. - Annual pipeline integrity reviews: completed for all pipeline systems to review the effectiveness of integrity programs and where applicable make recommendations for improvement. - Training: Husky has a Learning Management System ("LMS") which defines mandatory training requirements for all employees.
+- Risk management program: used to identify the integrity threats throughout the pipeline's life cycle, and the risks associated with each threat.
+Appropriate measures are taken to address these risks and reduce them to as low a level as reasonably practicable. - · Geotechnical program: to identify, monitor and mitigate potential impacts to pipelines from natural earth movements. - Engineering assessments: evaluate the fitness for service of pipelines when changes to design are made in order to proactively mitigate the risk to process safety. - Failure investigations: establish root cause of any failures and apply the learnings to improve integrity programs. - Annual pipeline integrity reviews: completed for all pipeline systems to review the effectiveness of integrity programs and where applicable make recommendations for improvement. - Training: Husky has a Learning Management System ("LMS") which defines mandatory training requirements for all employees.
 Husky has a web-based PIM and POMM training program on LMS that is available for all employees involved in the operation and maintenance of pipelines. - Performance targets (number of incidents/1,000 km of pipeline) are set annually.
-Targets are tracked quarterly by the pipeline steering committee and immediate steps are taken to address any deficiencies. - PIM program sustainment and continuous improvement: a comprehensive self-assessment process is being implemented to ensure effective sustainment and the continuous improvement of the PIM Program. - PIM program review: regular review of the PIM program is completed to ensure it aligns with the latest code and regulatory requirements.
+Targets are tracked quarterly by the pipeline steering committee and immediate steps are taken to address any deficiencies. - PIM program sustainment and continuous improvement: a comprehensive self-assessment process is being implemented to ensure effective sustainment and the continuous improvement of the PIM program. - PIM program review: regular review of the PIM program is completed to ensure it aligns with the latest code and regulatory requirements.
 The reviews also consider Husky experience and pipeline industry standards and practices.